 At-risk individuals.
 At-risk individuals are people that have recently been in contact with somebody who has been infected with SARS-CoV-2.
 At-risk individuals need to know that they are at risk so that they can take appropriate measures.
+The health authority needs to know who is at risk so that they can notify them.
 No other parties in the system need to know this information.